 Conservatives tend to want less government oversight and intervention on economic matters, whereas liberals/progressives tend to want more regulations and rules.
 Where that line is drawn depends on the individual, though most Americans would like to see some regulations (anti-monopoly rules, rules about working conditions, etc), though certainly something short of full government control of economic matters, which very, very few Americans would condone.

-The Tax Policy Center demystifies much about taxes, including a comparison of the 2012 presidential candidate proposals.
+- The Tax Policy Center demystifies much about taxes.

 - A Cache of articles from the well respected magazine The Economist on tax policy.